jweiming/graalvm-micronaut-polyglot/README.md

 ##### Prerequisites

-For this workshop, you need a laptop (e.g. windows, mac os, linux) with the following
+For this workshop, you need a laptop (e.g. windows, mac os, linux) with a SSH client
-- SSH client, or
-- VNC client

 ##### Cloud Developer Instance